-- I. Promote academic excellence and achievement through quality educational programs. - a.
-To actively be involved with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and such programmatic accreditation agencies as are desired and appropriate. - b.
-To assess the effectiveness of and consequentially enhance the educational and academic service programs of the university. - c.
-To provide academic support services designed to enhance student learning and prepare graduates for successful occupational choices. - d.
-To continue to improve the competencies of students in the basic skills areas, especially writing, mathematics, communication, and analytical skills. - e.
-To cultivate analytical and critical thinking at all educational levels, especially in the area of applied research among graduate students. - II.
-Attract and retain quality faculty and staff.
+- I. Promote Academic Excellence by Providing Institutional Resources, Assistance, and Oversight - To actively be involved with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and such programmatic accreditation agencies as are desired and appropriate. - b.
+To assess the effectiveness of and consequentially enhance the educational and academic service programs of the university. - To provide academic support services designed to enhance student learning and prepare graduates for successful occupational choices. - d.
+To continue to improve the competencies of students at all levels in both foundational skills and analytical/critical thinking. - II.
+Attract and Retain Quality Faculty and Staff - a.
+To employ and further develop a diverse faculty who embrace the university's philosophy and are well qualified in their subject matter and teaching methods. - b.
+To encourage and further develop well-qualified staff personnel to respond to the needs of a broad spectrum of university students in programs at all levels. - III.
+Develop and Maintain High-Demand Educational Programs That Are Accessible and Responsive to the Needs of Campus Communities - To provide and enhance a variety of educational delivery systems that respond to current and future student, community, and professional occupational needs and expectations. - To review all degree programs to ensure currency, relevancy, and cost-effectiveness with respect to content, delivery, and outcomes. - IV.
+Develop and Support Initiatives Designed to Enhance Institutional Effectiveness - a.
+To collect evidence of student learning and programmatic outcomes in the ongoing effort to enhance the quality of the academic program. - To maintain and enhance the mechanisms that collect and publish evidence of academic and operational effectiveness for continuous improvement. - To develop strategies that support the implementation of program and degreeappropriate academic research. - V. Expand the International and Domestic Reach of the University's Programs, Services, and Collaborative Agreements in Support of the University Mission - a.
+To create opportunities to partner with community organizations where mutual benefit can be realized through collaborative agreements and/or articulation agreements.

+- To pursue educational initiatives appropriate for a variety of domestic and global locations and cultural settings. - To expand the physical facilities of the university to more effectively implement the institutional mission and vision.

+VI.
+Continue the Implementation of Appropriate Fiscal, Budgetary, and Managerial Strategies to Provide Adequate Resources with Which to Support Keiser University and Its Future Development

 - a.
-To employ and further develop a diverse faculty and academic staff personnel that are well qualified; possess current academic, technical, and specialized professional knowledge and skill-sets; reflect appropriate professional or educational experience; and evidence high quality teaching, student support, and appropriate research abilities. - b.
-To encourage and further develop qualified support staff and faculty who evidence an interest in, and proclivity for, engaging students, addressing learning and developmental challenges, and responding to the needs of a broad spectrum of University students in a variety of programs at multiple educational levels. - Develop and maintain high-demand educational programs that are distinctive, accessible, and responsive to the needs of campus communities, disciplinary and accreditation requirements, student needs, and aspirational goals. - a.
-To provide and enhance a variety of educational delivery systems that respond to current and future student, community, and professional occupational needs and expectations. - b.
-To review all degree programs to ensure currency, relevancy, and costeffectiveness with respect to content, delivery, and outcomes.

-c.
-To review university population, technological, and societal developments and propose new programs or programmatic modifications that respond thereto.

-- Develop and support initiatives designed to enhance faculty instruction, student learning, and program-appropriate research at all program levels. - a.
-To provide appropriate resources to support service and academic programs in the achievement of student learning and programmatic outcomes. - b.
-To cultivate and enhance an educational atmosphere that fosters academic freedom, the open exchange of ideas, and programmatic academic inquiry. - c.
-To develop strategies that support the implementation of program and degreeappropriate academic research. - V. Expand the domestic and international development of Keiser University through the addition of new locations, collaborative agreements, and programmatic initiatives. - a.
-To attract qualified students possessing diverse backgrounds at all levels and for all programs. - b.
-Pursue educational initiatives appropriate for a variety of domestic and global locations and cultural settings. - c.
-To pursue the expansion of planned physical facilities of the university to more effectively implement the institutional mission and vision. - VI.
-Continue the implementation of appropriate fiscal, budgetary, and managerial strategies to provide adequate resources with which to support Keiser University and its future development. - a.
-To continue to develop a Governing Board approved annual budget that supports the annualized planned activities, programs, and services of the university. - b.
-To provide and analyze the ongoing financial operations of the various units of the university to ensure that the budgetary operations of the institution are being implemented. - c.
-To ensure that the Governing Board continues to provide appropriate oversight of the financial and budgetary operations and conditions of the University through the following actions. - VII.
-Develop and implement a multifaceted institutional development/advancement program with which to further enhance the university's relationship with its alumni, supporting global constituencies, service communities, and the professions it serves. - a.
-To plan, develop, and implement a Keiser University fundraising program for institutional support and advancement. - b.
-To further plan, develop, support, and implement the Keiser University alumni development program with which to enhance its relationship with its former and current student constituencies. - c.
-To enhance the community outreach initiatives of the various extended Keiser University locations to support its community service, public relations, and institutional advancement campaigns.
+To ensure that the Board of Trustees continues to provide appropriate oversight of the financial and budgetary operations of the University. - b.
+To analyze the ongoing financial operations of the university to ensure fiscal responsibility. - To maintain well-qualified administrative officers with the background and experience necessary to oversee the institution.

+VII.
+Enhance the University's Relationships with Its Alumni, Supporting Constituencies, Service Communities, and the Professions It Serves

+- To continue to implement Keiser University fundraising programs for institutional support and advancement. - b.
+To cultivate the Keiser University alumni development program. - c.
+To enhance the community outreach initiatives of the various extended Keiser University locations to support their community service, public relations, and institutional advancement campaigns.